aki2o/emacs-tss/README.md

 The above case is caused by the contents of the buffer.
 So, typescript-tools maybe back to normal by activation after editing of the buffer.
 If you want to activate this extension again, do M-x `tss-restart-current-buffer`.

+Also, if you want to stop to use typescript-tools, do M-x `tss-stop-current-buffer`.

+### Reflection of the update of referenced path

+You can get the external definition using `/// <reference path\`"&#x2026;=.
+But typescript-tools can not find the update of that.
+You have to do M-x `tss-reload-current-project` if you updated the external definition of current buffer.

 # Tested On